official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 step on the road leading to the complete and total lifting of sanctions”;

-218 UN Security Council, 5 August 1998, ‘Letter dated 5 August 1998 from the Executive Chairman of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 687 (1991) addressed to the President of the Security Council’ (S/1998/719).
+[^218]: UN Security Council, 5 August 1998, ‘Letter dated 5 August 1998 from the Executive Chairman of the
-219 Annan K. Interventions: A Life In War And Peace.
+[^219]: Annan K. Interventions: A Life In War And Peace.
 Allen Lane, 2012.
-220 UN Security Council, 14 August 1998, ‘Statement issued by the Revolution Command Council and the Iraqi Regional Command of the Arab Ba’ath Socialist Party’ (S/1998/718).
+[^220]: UN Security Council, 14 August 1998, ‘Statement issued by the Revolution Command Council and the

 122

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 *  requested the Security Council to re-establish the Special Commission,